ik5/fpVoIP/README.txt

 I hope also to create support for codecs such as ITU G7xx, BroadVoice, iLBC, AMR, SPEEX, GSM, celt and more.

-At the begining I will focus on SIP and G711 in pure Object Pascal.
+At the beginning I will focus on SIP and G711 in pure Object Pascal.

 Sockets
 =======